 The final field in this top section is dedicated to information about your business’s ownership.
 Here, you’ll list all owners, their titles, the percentage of their stake in this business, and their addresses.
 If you need more room to complete this section, you can attach additional sheets.

-The first 11 questions on SBA Form 1919 are yes-or-no questions.
-If you mark “yes” to any of these questions, you’ll need to provide additional details on a separate sheet of paper.
+This being said, if you mark “yes” to any of these questions, you’ll need to provide additional details on a separate sheet of paper.

 For the purposes of an SBA loan, a conflict of interest might look like:

-Next, the SBA requests data about your veteran status, gender, race, and ethnicity, but you can choose whether or not you want to disclose this information.
+Next, the SBA requests data about your veteran status, gender, race, and ethnicity—but you can choose whether or not you want to disclose this information.
 The SBA collects this information only for program reporting purposes, and your answers won’t have any impact on the loan decision.